-EM&A Ref.
-Recommendation Measures Zone 2A Zone 2B & 2C Regulation. • Potential environmental impacts arising from the handling activities (including storage, ✓ ✓ collection, transportation and disposal of chemical waste) are expected to be minimal with the implementation of appropriate mitigation measures as recommended.
-6.1 General Refuse ✓ Obs General refuse should be stored in enclosed bins or compaction units separated from inert C&D materials.
+6.1 General Refuse

+General refuse should be stored in enclosed bins or compaction units separated from inert C&D materials.
 A reputable waste collector should be employed by the Contractor to remove general refuse from the site, separately from inert C&D materials.
 Preferably an enclosed and covered area should be provided to reduce the occurrence of 'wind blown' light material.

+Land Contamination (Construction)

-Land Contam ination (Construction) 7.1 The potential for land contamination issues at the TST Fire Station due to its future relocation will be confirmed by site investigation after land acquisition.
+- 7.1 The potential for land contamination issues at the TST Fire Station due to its future relocation will be confirmed by site investigation after land acquisition.
 Where necessary, mitigation measures for minimising potential exposure to contaminated materials (if any) or remediation measures will be identified.
 If contaminated land is identified (e.g., during decommissioning of fuel oil storage tanks) after the commencement of works, mitigation measures are proposed in order to minimise the potentially adverse effects on the health and safety of construction workers and impacts arising from the disposal of potentially contaminated materials.
-The following measures are proposed for excavation and transportation of contaminated material: • To minimize the chance for construction workers to come into contact with any N/A N/A contaminated materials, bulk earth-moving excavation equipment should be employed; TST Fire Station is out of this TST Fire Station is out of this project boundary, no mitigation project boundary, no mitigation measure is required. measure is required.
+The following measures are proposed for excavation and transportation of contaminated material: - To minimize the chance for construction workers to come into contact with any contaminated materials, bulk earth-moving excavation equipment should be employed; - Contact with contaminated materials can be minimised by wearing appropriate clothing and personal protective equipment such as gloves and masks (especially when interacting directly with contaminated material), provision of washing facilities and prohibition of smoking and eating on site;